ralphje/imagemounter/docs/python.rst

    .. attribute:: volumes

-      List of all direct child volumes of this disk, excluding all subvolumes.
+      :class:`VolumeSystem` of all direct child volumes of this disk, excluding all subvolumes.
 See :func:`get_volumes`.

    .. attribute:: volume_source